kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. The costomediastinal recess
 	E. The costodiaphragmatic recess

-#### Answer: ?
+#### Answer: C. The oblique pericardial sinus - ?

 ### Q1.109
-While ligating the ductus arteriosus it is important to avoid injury to:
+While ligating the _ductus arteriosus_ it is important to avoid injury to:

 	A. The thoracic duct
 	B. The left recurrent laryngeal nerve